April 6, 2024

 By Simon J. Lau

-This morning, we visited Big Bend National Park, situated in southwest Texas along the Mexico border.
-It’s known for its rugged beauty and vast wilderness.
-The park features diverse landscapes, from desert terrain to towering mountains, offering breathtaking vistas, winding river canyons, and abundant wildlife.
-Although we could only spend an hour inside the park due to another long drive ahead, it was enough to leave me convinced of the need to return.
-Perhaps next time, I’ll explore it further on my motorcycle!
+This morning, we visited Big Bend National Park, tucked away in the southwest corner of Texas along the Mexico border.
+The park is massive and wild, with everything from desert flats to jagged mountains, winding river canyons, and abundant wildlife.
+We only had an hour before another long drive, but it was enough to make me want to return.
+Next time, I’ll explore it properly on my motorcycle.

-As much as I love camping and and witnessing breathtaking sunrises (like the one we experienced this morning), I was relieved to finally find myself in a proper accommodation, even if it was just a Motel 6.
-This particular Motel 6 has a pleasant exterior, with hotel-style setups where the doors face enclosed hallways rather than the outside parking lot.
-However, upon entering the room, it was evident that it required much-needed TLC.
-Further, despite requesting a non-smoking room, there was a lingering smell of cigarette smoke.
-Nevertheless, the room offered a high-pressure shower, functioning AC, and reliable internet.
-Amenities that Bruno and I were both so grateful for!
+As much as I love camping and catching those incredible sunrises (like the one we had this morning), I was relieved to finally land in a proper accommodation, even if it was just a Motel 6.
+This one looked promising from the outside, with hotel-style hallways instead of doors opening straight to the parking lot.
+But once inside, it was clear the room could use some serious TLC.
+And even though I had requested a non-smoking room, there was still a faint smell of cigarettes hanging in the air.
+That said, it had the things that really mattered: a high-pressure shower, working AC, and reliable internet.
+Bruno and I were both very thankful for that.

 Finally, our route from Terlingua and Big Bend to San Antonio (466 miles or 750 km).